git-sudo-404/Database_Systems_CMU/Project 0/README.md

 ## HyperLogLog ( A prababilitic Data Structure )

-- TLDR : Used to count the number of distinct elements in a large dataset
+- TLDR : Used to count the number of distinct elements in a large dataset.

+* Assumptions : The UserID's are uniformly distributed and random.

 ### Why HyperLogLog ?